polifonia-project/stories/Mark: Computational Musicologist/Mark#1_FolkMusic.md

 CQ13: What is publication year of printed source X?

-CQ14: Retrieve all compositions that are in source X.
+CQ14: Which are all compositions that are in source X?

 CQ15: What is current location of source X?